Limits of CSP Problems and Efficient Parameter Testing: Limit theory and related notions

+If $H$ in the above theorem is invariant under permuting its coordinates, then the corresponding function $f$ is invariant under the coordinate permutations that are induced by the set permuting $S_r$-actions.

+\Cref{ch2:exch} was first proved by de Finetti \cite{dF} (in the case $\KK=\{0,1\}$) and by Hewitt and Savage \cite{HS} (in the case of general $\KK$) for $r=1$, independently by Aldous \cite{Al} and Hoover \cite{H} for $r=2$, and by Kallenberg \cite{K} for arbitrary $r\geq 3$.
+For equivalent formulations, proofs and further connections to related areas see the recent survey of Austin \cite{Au}.

+In general, there are no symmetry assumptions on $f$, in the directed case $H(e)$ might differ from $H(e')$, even if $e$ and $e'$ share a common base set.
+In this case these two entries do not have the property of conditional independence over a $\sigma$-algebra given by some lower dimensional structures, that means for instance the independence over $\{ \,U_{\alpha} \mid \alpha \subsetneq e\, \}$ for an exchangeable $r$-array with law $\mathrm{Samp}(f)$ given by a function $f$ as above.

+With the aid of \Cref{ch2:exch} we will provide a form of representation of the limit space $\overline{\Pi(\KK)^+}$ through the points of the space of random infinite exchangeable $r$-arrays.
+The correspondence will be established through a sequence of theorems analogous to the ones stated and proved in \cite[Section 2 to 5]{DJ}, combined with the compactification argument regarding the limit space from \cite{LSzcom}, see also \cite[Chapter 17.1]{L} for a more accurate picture.
+The proofs in our case are mostly ported in a straightforward way, if not noted otherwise we direct the reader for the details to \cite{DJ}.

-Let $\LL_\infty$ denote the set of all node labeled countably infinite $\KK$-decorated $r$-uniform directed hypergraphs.
-Set the common vertex set of the elements of $\LL_\infty$ to $\N$, and define the set of $[n]$-labeled $\KK$-decorated $r$-uniform directed hypergraphs as $\LL_n$.
-Every $G \in \LL_n$ can be viewed as an element of $\LL_\infty$ simply by adding isolated vertices to $G$ carrying the labels $\N \setminus [n]$, therefore we think about $\LL_n$ as a subset of $\LL_\infty$ (and also of $\LL_m$ for every $m\geq n$).
-Conversely, if $G$ is a (random) element of $\LL_\infty$, then by restricting $G$ to the vertices labeled by $[n]$, we get $G|_{[n]} \in \LL_n$.
-If $G$ is a labeled or unlabeled $\KK$-decorated $r$-uniform directed hypergraph (random or not) with vertex set of cardinality $n$, then let $\hat G$ stand for the random element of $\LL_n$ (and also $\LL_\infty$) which we obtain by first throwing away the labels of $G$ (if there where any), and then apply a random labeling chosen uniformly from all possible ones with the label set $[n]$.
+Let $\LL_\infty=\LL_\infty(\KK)$\sindex[symbols]{l@$\LL_\infty(\KK)$,$\LL_n(\KK)$} denote the set of all node labeled countably infinite $\KK$-colored $r$-uniform directed hypergraphs.
+Set the common vertex set of the elements of $\LL_\infty$ to $\N$, and define the set of $[n]$-labeled $\KK$-colored $r$-uniform directed hypergraphs as $\LL_n=\LL_n(\KK)$.
+Every $G \in \LL_n$ can be viewed as an element of $\LL_\infty$ simply by adding isolated vertices to $G$ carrying the labels $\N \setminus [n]$ in the uncolored case, and the arbitrary but fixed color $c \in \KK$ to edges incident to these vertices in the colored case, therefore we think about $\LL_n$ as a subset of $\LL_\infty$ (and also of $\LL_m$ for every $m\geq n$).
+Conversely, if $G$ is a (random) element of $\LL_\infty$, then by restricting $G$ to the vertices labeled by $[n]$, we get $G|_{[n]} \in \LL_n$.\sindex[symbols]{g@$G\vert_{S}$} If $G$ is a labeled or unlabeled $\KK$-colored $r$-uniform directed hypergraph (random or not) with vertex set of cardinality $n$, then let $\hat G$ stand for the random element of $\LL_n$ (and also $\LL_\infty$) which we obtain by first throwing away the labels of $G$ (if there where any), and then apply a random labeling chosen uniformly from all possible ones with the label set $[n]$.